-Studio A is based around a SSL 9072 J Series console with a PMC QB1 Monitoring System.
+Studio A is based around an SSL 9072 J Series console with a PMC QB1 Monitoring System.
 It was designed to maximise visual communication between all of its areas.
-There is a large 80m2 live room, a dead room and a stone room, offering acoustic options and is ideal for ensembles up to 26 players.
+There is a large 80m2 live room, a dead room and a stone room, offering acoustic options and is ideal for ensembles of up to 26 players.
 The studio has a private lounge above the control room and a reception area looking down onto all studio areas.

 Studio B has a classic SSL 4064 G Series console and a Genelec 1236 Main Monitoring System.
 It also has its own private lounge which can form an extension of the control room.
 There is a large live room (26.5m2) with two smaller areas (20 & 12m2) adjoining either side.